-For the three months ended June 30, 2024 and 2023, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$26.3 million and \$21.6 million, respectively, or 98% of total revenues for both periods.
-For the six months ended June 30, 2024 and 2023, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$51.1 million and \$41.8 million, respectively, or 98% of total revenues for both periods.
+For the three months ended March 31, 2025 and 2024, revenues generated within the United States (including Puerto Rico and the U.S. Virgin Islands) accounted for \$27.6 million and \$24.8 million, respectively, or 97% and 97% of total revenues, respectively.

-We had a net loss of \$0.8 million and \$2.7 million for the three months ended June 30, 2024 and 2023, respectively.
-We had a net loss of \$3.7 million and \$4.5 million for the six months ended June 30, 2024 and 2023, respectively.
-Our accumulated deficit was \$98.8 million and \$95.1 million at June 30, 2024 and December 31, 2023, respectively.
+We had a net loss of \$1.5 million and \$2.9 million for the three months ended March 31, 2025 and 2024, respectively.
+Our accumulated deficit was \$105.8 million and \$104.3 million at March 31, 2025 and December 31, 2024, respectively.

-We have focused on rapidly growing our business and believe that our future growth is dependent on many factors, including our ability to increase our customer base, expand the coverage of our solutions among our existing customers, expand our international presence, increase sales of our other solutions and retain our customers.
+We have focused on rapidly growing our business and believe that our future growth is dependent on many factors, including our ability to increase our customer base, expand the coverage of our solutions among our existing customers, expand our international presence, increase sales of our security solutions and retain our customers.
 Our future growth will primarily depend on the market acceptance for outdoor gunshot detection solutions.
-Challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive and time-consuming, the fact that our typical sales cycle is often very long and difficult to estimate accurately, and the fact that negative publicity about our company can and has caused current and potential future customers to evaluate the sales of our solutions more than in the past.
+Challenges we face in this regard include our target customers not having access to adequate funding sources, the fact that contracting with government entities can be complex, expensive and time-consuming, the fact that our typical sales cycle is often very long and difficult to estimate accurately and the fact that negative publicity about our company can and has caused current and potential future customers to evaluate the sales of our solutions more than in the past.
 We expect international sales cycles to be even longer than our domestic sales cycles.
-To combat these challenges, we are increasing awareness of our solutions, investing in new sales and marketing campaigns, often in different languages for international sales, hiring additional sales representatives to drive sales to continue to maintain our position as a market leader, and investing in research and development.
+To combat these challenges, we invest in research and development, increase awareness of our solutions, invest in new sales and marketing campaigns, often in different languages for international sales, and hire additional sales representatives to drive sales to continue to maintain our position as a market leader.
 In addition, we believe that entering into strategic partnerships with other service providers to cities and municipalities offers another potential avenue for expansion.

-We will also focus on expanding our business by introducing new products and services to existing customers, such as ResourceRouter, CrimeTracer and, as a result of our acquisition in August 2023 of SafePointe, an AI-driven weapon detection system, and acquiring intellectual property assets.
+We will also focus on expanding our business by introducing new products and services to existing customers, such as ResourceRouter, CrimeTracer and as a result of our acquisition of SafePointe, an AI-driven weapon detection system, and acquiring intellectual property assets.
 We believe that developing and acquiring products for law enforcement in adjacent categories is a path for additional growth.
 We believe our large and growing installed base of police departments who trust SoundThinking's products, support, and way of doing business provide revenue growth opportunities.
 The ability to cross-sell new products provides an opportunity to grow revenues per customer and lifetime value.
-We continue to see robust cross-selling momentum, with Newport News adding our CrimeTracer and CaseBuilder solutions to complement our ShotSpotter and ResourceRouter solutions that they have already implemented.
 Challenges we face in this area include ensuring our new products are reliable, integrated well with other SoundThinking solutions, and priced and serviced appropriately.
 In some cases, we will need to bring in new skill sets to properly develop, market, sell or service these new products depending on the categories they represent.
+Consistent with this strategy, we expanded our suite of solutions with the acquisitions of Technologic, Forensic Logic and SafePointe.